hypar-io/Elements/doc/C-Sharp.md

 As soon as you save your code, you should see the function results update in your workflow:
 ![](./images/mass-with-void.png)

 When you're happy with your local changes, hit ctrl+C in the terminal to stop `hypar run`.

 Finally, publish your updated function with `hypar publish`.
 The next time you use it in a workflow, it will reflect the changes you made.
 Anyone you've shared your function with will also have access to the latest and greatest version you just published.

 This diagram summarizes the steps we've taken to edit and test our function with live preview:

 ![](./images/EditLive.png)

-## What's next?
+## What's Next?

 Congratulations on creating your first Hypar function!
 There's more to learn, but you should start thinking about building a real, useful function.

+### Tips

 Here are a few tips for deciding what to make:

 - Solve one small problem.
 Hypar Functions are easy to compose.
 No single function needs to do too much on its own.
 - Take something you've done before and do it again on Hypar.
 - Scratch an itch.
 What do you hate doing manually?
 What would look cool?
 What would look silly?
 - You don't need to be original.
 Just get started.
 Feel free to make another version of something you've already seen.

+### Advanced Topics

+Hypar is under active development.
+The following docs are likely to change rapidly as we continue to improve our platform:
+- [Function Overrides](https://hyparaec.notion.site/Overrides-fe04730dcdef45c0a556e5d04953ab13): Let users override chosen element properties and utilize those case-by-case inputs in your function.

+### Additional Resources

 Here are some other good resources:
 - [Hypar CLI Reference](./Hypar-CLI-Reference.md)